jpersons24/graphql-react/README.md

 >   npm install express
 >   npm install graphql
 >   npm install express-graphql
+>   npm install nodemon
 > ```

-`express-graphql`_expects v 15.8.0_, you may get an error and need to change the graphql version being used if necessary.
+`express-graphql` _expects v 15.8.0_, you may get an error and need to change the graphql version being used if necessary.
+`nodemon` will listen for changes to your code and refresh the server when changes are detected.
+This way you won't need to stop and restart the server every time you make changes